QGP probes from a dynamical holographic model of AdS/QCD: Jet Quenching Parameter

 The ratio of the jet quenching parameter in the holographic QCD model to the $\hat{q}_{SYM}$ is plotted in Fig.\ref{qrT} in terms of temperature for $\mu=0,\, 0.2,\, 0.4,\, 0.6$ and $\mu_c$.
 From this figure, one could observe that at higher temperatures, the jet quenching curves converge to a value lower than the corresponding value of the $\mathcal N=4$ SYM theory similar to the curves of the drag force and Langevine coefficients in Figs.\ref{DragForceRatio} and \ref{kTLratio}.
 However, at lower temperatures, the jet quenching parameter of the holographic QCD model is larger than the $\hat{q}_{SYM}$.
 Similar to Figs.\ref{ratio1} and \ref{k1} for a high-velocity heavy quark, increasing the chemical potential value, increases this ratio, and the $\hat{q}/\hat{q}_{SYM}$ plot indicates a smooth confinement/deconfinement phase transition that results in a peak around the critical temperature for $\mu<\mu_c$ (for smaller $\mu$'s, the peak shifts to higher temperatures).
-The same behavior has been observed for $\hat{q}/T^3$ in the dynamical hQCD model of \cite{Li:2014hja} suggesting the rapid changing in the system degrees of freedom during the phase transition \cite{Rougemont:2015wca,Li:2014hja}.\\

-Finally, the logarithmic plot of the jet quenching parameter over the entropy density is plotted in terms of the temperature in \fig{qsT} (in units of $G_5$) for different values of chemical potential.
+The same behavior has been observed for $\hat{q}/T^3$ in the dynamical holographic QCD model of \cite{Li:2014hja} suggesting the rapid changing in the system degrees of freedom during the phase transition \cite{Rougemont:2015wca,Li:2014hja}.\\ Finally, the logarithmic plot of the jet quenching parameter over the entropy density is plotted in terms of the temperature in \fig{qsT} (in units of $G_5$) for different values of chemical potential.
 The dashed line represents the logarithmic value of $\hat{q}/G_5 s$ for the $\mathcal N=4$ SYM theory and each curve has a sharp rise with a finite peak at the crossover temperature.
 The peak increases by increasing the chemical potential and is higher than the $\hat{q}/ s$ curves of \cite{Li:2014hja}.
 It is worth mentioning that, despite the different concept and calculation methods, the jet quenching parameter of a light quark has the same behavior as the transverse transport coefficient of a high-velocity heavy quark (and consequently, to the Langevin jet quenching parameter $\hat{q}_T=2\kappa_T/v$).\\